ST2.2 | Unveiling plasma energisation and energy transport in space plasmas through multiscale observations and advanced numerical modelling

 EDI

-Unveiling plasma energization and energy transport in Geospace via multiscale observations
+Unveiling plasma energisation and energy transport in space plasmas through multiscale observations and advanced numerical modelling

 Co-organized by NP3/PS4

-Understanding plasma energisation and energy transport is a grand challenge of space plasma physics, and due to its vicinity, the Earth’s Magnetospheric System provides an excellent laboratory in which to investigate such processes.
-Fundamental processes such as shock re-formation, magnetic reconnection, turbulence, wave-particle interactions, plasma jets braking and their combination initiate and govern particle energisation and energy transport in key regions: the foreshock, the bow shock, the magnetosheath, the magnetopause, the magnetotail current sheet, and the transition region.
+Understanding plasma energisation and energy transport is one of the major challenges in the field of space plasma physics.
+Key regions where fundamental processes such as plasma heating, shock formation and re-formation, magnetic reconnection, turbulence, wave-particle interactions, plasma jets braking, and combinations of these initiate and govern particle energisation and energy transport include the solar atmosphere, the solar wind and the Earth's foreshock, bow shock, magnetosheath, magnetopause, magnetotail current sheet, and transition region.

 Please check your login data.